vanessa-ayer/social-links-profile-main/README.md

 # Frontend Mentor - Social Links Profile

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ/hub).
+This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ/hub).

 ## Table of contents